Collonil Shoe Cream, 50ml

 We recommend the following colours for Mulberry leathers:

-Scotch - Older Oak (darker with patina NVT) and new style Oak leather
+Scotch - Classic/Heritage Oak NVT (where darkened and/or with patina) and new (Johnny Coca) Oak leather

 Bordeaux-Mahogany - Oxblood